 After any Sanction and/or Remedies are issued, if the Complainant agrees, the Title IX Coordinator or designee may periodically contact the Complainant to ensure the Prohibited Conduct has ended and to determine whether additional Remedies are necessary.
 The Complainant may decline future contact at any time.
 The Title IX Coordinator or designee may periodically contact the Respondent to assure compliance with the intent and purpose of any Sanction and/or Remedies that have been imposed.
-Any violation by a Respondent of the intent and purpose of any Sanction and/or Remedies imposed under the Policy, or a failure by a University employee to enforce specified Sanctions or Remedies should be reported to the Title IX Team, which then may take additional actions
+Any violation by a Respondent of the intent and purpose of any Sanction and/or Remedies to enforce specified Sanctions or Remedies should be reported to the Title IX Team, which then may take additional actions